Tim55667757/TKSBrokerAPI/README_EN.md

 ### User account ID

-The second important parameter for the operation of TKSBrokerAPI is the numeric identifier of the user's account.
-It is not mandatory, but without specifying it, it will be impossible to perform many operations through the API that are logically tied to a specific user (view a portfolio on a brokerage account, perform trading operations, and many others).
+The second important parameter for the operation of TKSBrokerAPI is the user's account ID.
+It is not mandatory, but without specifying it, it will be impossible to perform many operations through the API (view a portfolio on a brokerage account, perform trading operations, view withdrawal limits and many others).

 You can find this number in any brokerage report, which can be ordered either from the Tinkoff Investments mobile application or in your account on their website.
 Usually the user account ID is located at the top, in the "header" of reports.
-You can also requested this number from the Tinkoff Investments technical support chat.
+You can also request this number from the Tinkoff Investments technical support chat.

+But the easiest way is to use the `--user-info` key and TKSBrokerAPI will show you a list of all available user accounts and their IDs (the token must be set, see section ["Get user and account information"](#Get-user-and-account-information)).

 There are three options for setting the user account ID: